The Best Photo Spots in Japan

 Formally named Itsukushima, this island is located just off the coast of the Hiroshima Prefecture in the Seto Inland Sea.
 Miyajima literally means ‘island of worship’, and from ancient times the island itself was worshipped as a god.

 The island is famous for Itsukushima Shrine, which was originally built in 593.
 In 1168, Taira no Kiyomori, the most powerful man in Japan during the end of the Heian Period (794-1185), selected the island as the site of his clan’s family shrine and rebuilt Itsukushima Shrine as magnificent vermillion-lacquered buildings with a gigantic vermilion Torii gate that seemingly float in the sea during high tide.
-Itsukushima Shrine is registered on a World Heritage Site.
+Itsukushima Shrine is registered as a World Heritage Site.

 Itsukushima Shrine, in Miyajima Island.
 Hiroshima, Japan